sloppyjuicy/cloudflare-docs/products/workers/src/content/get-started/guide.md

 ## 1. Sign up for a Workers account

-Before you can start [publishing](/cli-wrangler/commands#publish) your Workers on your own domain or a free workers.dev subdomain, you’ll need to sign up for a Cloudflare Workers account.
+Before you can start [publishing](/cli-wrangler/commands#publish) your Workers on your own domain or a free workers.dev subdomain, you will be required to sign up for a Cloudflare Workers account.

 <p><Button type="primary" href="https://dash.cloudflare.com/sign-up/workers">Sign up</Button></p>